tourstream/tstr-crs-adapter/README.md

 Or you can set data to the CRS via:
 ```
-ubpCrsAdapter.setData(outputData);
+ubpCrsAdapter.setData(adapterData);
 ```

-The `outputData` object has the following structure:
+The `adapterData` object is defined like followed:
 ```
 {
     travelType: string,